mikekasprzak/ch32v_evt_makefile_gcc_project_template/README.md

-# WCH CH32V EVT with GCC and Makefile support

-This project will generate a project and GCC Makefile for official WCH EVT packages.
+# Standalone GCC Makefile for WCH RISC-V projects

+This project provides an easy way to build projects for the WCH family of RISC-V MCU's without using the MounRiver IDE.

-It will extract the EVT packages and setup Link.ld according to your MCU.
-For ease of use, it bundles the CH32V EVT packages from WCH, including:
+It extracts files from the official WCH EVT sample packages, and sets up Link.ld according to your chosen MCU.

+For ease of use, this project bundles the CH32V EVT packages from WCH, including:

 - [CH32V003EVT.ZIP](https://www.wch.cn/downloads/CH32V003EVT_ZIP.html) V2.0 2024-10-28
   + CH32V003J4M6